bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 ```

-`ETag` is also updated automatically,
-but you need to specify the relation of resource caches using `@Refresh` and `@Purge` annotations.
+`ETag` is also updated automatically, but you need to specify the relation of the resource caches using `@Refresh` and `@Purge` annotations.

 ## Extension